M-SCRIPT/MalayanArcade/README.md

 To generate the website, execute:
 ```
 # Execute this command only if you want to upload and publish it.
 # For Github, this is not required.
-See "Development on Github Pages".
+See "Deployment on Github Pages".
 zola build
 ```